Yann-Ntech/DiscordCacheUrlsExtract/README.md

 ![url](https://user-images.githubusercontent.com/22084147/144713308-1b43ce54-a556-406c-8cac-064d3bada2e7.png)

-Should work on linux and MacOS -- it most likely will not work on your computer unless you have a similar filesytem but feel free to edit it as you want.
 You will see the directory structure in bashOS.py.

-If you are on MacOS the bash os.system() commands might differ and not work, so make sure that bashOS.py is compatible with your OS:
+Check that the directories comply with your file system so you dont get the 'directory does not exist' error.

+# Bash that forces some funtionalities that JUST WORK

+> libraries like shutil.move, os.rename and os.replace just never seemed to work!
+This is my solution using os.system.

 Bash in bashOS.py: